Judge restores protections for grizzly bears, blocking hunts

 BILLINGS, Mont.
-(AP) — A U.S. judge on Monday ordered federal protections restored for grizzly bears in the Northern Rocky Mountains, a move that blocks the first hunts planned for the animals in the Lower 48 states in almost three decades.
+(AP) — A U.S. judge ordered federal protections restored for grizzly bears in the Northern Rocky Mountains on Monday, a move that blocks the first grizzly hunts planned in the Lower 48 states in almost three decades.

-The order came as Wyoming and Idaho were on the cusp of allowing up to 23 bears to be killed by hunters.
-U.S. District Judge Dana Christensen had twice delayed the hunts, and his latest order blocking them was due to expire later this week.
+Wyoming and Idaho had been on the cusp of allowing hunters to kill up to 23 bears this fall.
+U.S. District Judge Dana Christensen had twice delayed the hunts, and the latest order blocking them was due to expire later this week.
+The hunts would have been the first in U.S. outside Alaska since 1991.

-Christensen ruled that the case was “not about the ethics of hunting” but about whether federal officials adequately considered threats to the species’ long-term recovery.
-In the judge’s view, the answer was no.
+Christensen wrote in his ruling that the case was “not about the ethics of hunting.”
+Rather, he said, it was about whether federal officials adequately considered threats to the species’ long-term recovery when they lifted protections for more than 700 bears living around Yellowstone National Park.

-Federal officials say the hunts would have been the first in the Lower 48 states since 1991.

 Most Read Nation & World Stories